docker/awesome-compose/wordpress-mysql/README.md

     ...
 ```

-When deploying this setup, docker-compose maps the wordpress container port 80 to
+When deploying this setup, docker-compose maps the WordPress container port 80 to
 port 80 of the host as specified in the compose file.

+> ℹ️ **_INFO_**
+> For compatibility purpose between `AMD64` and `ARM64` architecture, we use a MariaDB as database instead of MySQL.
+> You still can use the MySQL image by uncommenting the following line in the Compose file
+> `#image: mysql:8.0.27`

 ## Deploy with docker-compose